 - Your IP address gets blocked.
 It’s also possible that an internet service provider (ISP) will block your IP address if you’re sending too many emails that end up in spam traps, negatively affecting your email deliverability rates and preventing any future emails from being delivered.

-- You lose your email sending privileges.
-If a marketer reports you for spamming them or inadvertently sending them enough spammy messages by hitting multiple spam traps, then the ISP can suspend your email account from sending any more messages—at least until you prove yourself worthy of getting those privileges back again by cleaning up your list and putting some better practices in place (or just finding another service provider).
+- You lose your email-sending privileges.
+Suppose a marketer reports you for spamming them or inadvertently sending them enough spammy messages by hitting multiple spam traps.
+In that case, the ISP can suspend your email account from sending any more messages—at least until you prove yourself worthy of getting those privileges back again by cleaning up your list and putting some better practices in place (or just finding another service provider).